 TENx9 NASHVILLE UNDERSTORIER

 Like Michael, Rob McRay, comes from a storytelling family…actually, the same storytelling family.
 He’s Michael’s uncle.
-Rob currently works as executive director of Youth Encouragement Services, a nonprofit serving inner city youth; but prior to that, he was a minister for 30 years.
-His work as a minister nurtured his passion for storytelling as a way of sharing life, with all its joy and pain.
-He loves sports, music, and movies (especially if they involve laughter, or something blowing up)—and shares these loves with Judy, his wife of 35 years and the topic of several of his favorite stories.
+Rob currently works as the center director for The Journey Home, a nonprofit in Murfreesboro serving people experiencing homelessness; but prior to that, he was a minister for over 30 years.
+That work nurtured his passion for storytelling as a way of sharing life, with all its joy and pain.
+He loves sports, music, and movies (especially if they involve laughter, or something blowing up)—and shares these loves with Judy, his wife of over 40 years and the topic of several of his favorite stories.

 “I love Tenx9 because the stories are real, and every night is a surprise journey through laughter and tears.”